 Dates: 27th November until 24th December

 All major cities in Europe are connected to Munich central station.
-You can board trains to Salzburg, Innsbruck, Budapest, Vienna, Nuremberg, Prague and many other places without any reservation.
-Do check the Rain Planner APP for more details.
+You can board trains to Salzburg, Innsbruck, Budapest, Vienna, Nuremberg, Prague, and many other places without any reservation.
+Do check the Rail Planner APP for more details.

 — Nuremberg —